cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 ### Graphical Browser

-To view the default web page using a regular web browser, like Firefox, Chrome, Safari, Edge, or etc., you need to get your server's [public IP address][ip_address_wiki].
+To view the default web page from a browser on your local machine (outside the VM), like Firefox, Chrome, Safari, or Edge, you need to get your server's [public IP address][ip_address_wiki].
 To do that, log into the [Google Cloud Console][gcloud_console] click on the **Compute Engine** link, and then click on **VM instances**.